Tidwell/nodeSteam/README.md

 ### Methods

   All methods accept a single options object.
 The key names match the query string parameters specified in the valve documentation.
-(Additional docs coming soon.
-For now, see usage and the valve documentation for any questions).
+See usage and the valve documentation for any additional params.

   If using JSON for results (default), the result will automatically be parsed into a json object before being passed to the callback.
 Any other formats will return the raw data (xml or vdf).